 1-4 Conservative Forecheck

-1-4 forecheck formation involves four players standing in the neutral zone, while one forward pressures inside the offensive zone.
-This conservative forecheck is a bend don't break system that is designed to apply pressure, but eliminate breakaway plays toward the goaltender.
+1-4 forecheck formation involves four players staying in the neutral zone while one forward pressures inside the offensive zone.
+This conservative forecheck is a “bend, don’t break” system designed to apply pressure but eliminate breakaway plays toward the goaltender.
 When the offense advances the puck into the neutral zone, the four defenders will trap the puck and disrupt passing lanes.

 What does F1 mean in hockey?